 From 1699 to 1710 a university founded by the Swedish king was operating in Pärnu, which is considered a phase in the history of the University of Tartu.
 Due to the Great Northern War the activities of the university were short-lived, however the impact of the university on the development of Pärnu was significant.

 In 1990 the Town Council of Pärnu deemed it necessary to open an institute or a faculty of the University of Tartu in Pärnu for research into health resort treatment, tourism and holiday management and to prepare qualified personnel.
-Higher education was once again possible in Pärnu in 1991 when the Pärnu Business School opened.
+Higher education was once again possible in Pärnu in 1991 when the Pärnu Post-Secondary School of Economics opened.
 From the moment that it opened, the objective of the school was to develop into a higher education institution.
 It also began a purposeful development project with the Association of Canadian Colleges in the field of tourism and hotel management.
 The establishment of the library was also undertaken.

-Pärnu Business School
+Pärnu Post-Secondary School of Economics